ToolJet/ToolJet/docs/docs/user-authentication/general-settings.md

 ## Allowed domains

 You can set allowed domains for SSO login, can add multiple domains comma separated.
 Allowed all domains by default.

+## Login URL

+You can use the login URL to login directly to the workspace.This will be hidden if Multi-Workspace is disabled.